Wahoo CLIMB vs. Elite Rizer: Which One is Worth Your Money?

 Let’s dive a little bit deeper into the individual differences.

-Gradient & Decline Simulation
+Gradient and Decline Simulation

+Gradient and decline simulation means how high or low the gradient simulator moves your front fork.
 If this is one of your main purchasing factors, I assure you that both simulators offer the same specs.
 There is one difference, though.

 While Rizer can compensate for 50% of Zwift’s downhill gradient, CLIMB can’t.
 Let me explain this a little bit further.

 On the other hand, with Rizer, you can set up the difficulty in the Rizer app.
-For example, if you set the difficulty to 50%, you get a full range of motion but at 50% difficulty (20% gradient will feel like 10%, but the front fork moves to a 20% gradient position).
+For example, if you set the difficulty to 50%, you get a full range of motion, but at 50% difficulty (20% gradient will feel like 10%, but the front fork moves to a 20% gradient position).

 As DC Rainmaker pointed out, Zwift always halves descent gradients, but the Rizer app can override this setting.
 How cool is that?